 Whatever the motivation, there is a desire, even a need, to quantify numbers and types of visitors to the website.
 How else can we know if we are presenting content which is truly of interest to others or presenting it in a manner which is satisfying, accessible, or useful to them?
 Enter Google Analytics.

 There are other analytics packages available but Google Analytics is surely the 800 pound gorilla in the industry.
 There are several reasons for this.
 Firstly Google is the dominant player in the field of internet search, indeed “google” is no longer just a noun but a verb as well.
 Secondly, it’s free to use.
 And thirdly it offers quite substantial insights into web user behaviour, or at least that’s the claim!
 If and when such analytics services perform as claimed, then they are a real help in making decisions regarding website design, content, functionality, marketing, etc. All of this however is reliant on the data being genuine.

-Number of users, page views, time spent of site, new vs returning visitors, useful information and just the start of what Google Analytics promises.
+The number of users, page views, time spent on site, new vs returning visitors, useful information, and just the start of what Google Analytics promises.